Chunyu-Lin-bjtu/autoware-wiki/Responses-to-issues-that-ask-for-help-and-other-bad-issues.md

 # Discourse post asking for help

     Thanks for using Autoware and for your question.
-Howevere ask that you please ask questions at the [ROS Answers website](https://answers.ros.org/questions/ask/?tags=autoware) following our [support guidelines]).
+Howevere ask that you please ask questions at the [ROS Answers website](https://answers.ros.org/questions/ask/?tags=autoware) following our [support guidelines](https://github.com/autowarefoundation/autoware/wiki/Support-guidelines#ros-answers).
 Please pay particular attention to the information we ask you to provide.

     Discourse is for news and general interest discussion.
 [ROS Answers](https://answers.ros.org/questions/scope:all/sort:activity-desc/tags:autoware/page:1/) provides a forum which can be filtered by tags to make sure the relevant people can find and/or answer the question, and not overload everyone with hundreds of posts.